- Download our Moving to Brussels Guide (PDF)

 Located in the centre of Europe, Brussels is the heart of the European Union and is a popular destination among expats, who generally move to the city for its high quality of life and abundant job opportunities.

-We’ve made a list of pros and cons about life in the city to prepare those thinking about taking the plunge for what to expect upon arrival.
+We've made a list of pros and cons of moving to Brussels to prepare those thinking about taking the plunge for what to expect upon arrival.

 Accommodation in Brussels